Johnny2x2/Lombda.StateMachine/README.md

 # Lombda.StateMachine

-A powerful and flexible state machine library for .NET 8.0 that supports concurrent execution, complex state transitions, and type-safe operations.
+A powerful and flexible state machine library for C# that supports concurrent execution, complex state transitions, and type-safe operations.
 This library provides both generic and non-generic state machine implementations with extensive event handling and logging capabilities.

 ## Features